Become a Landlord

 records and the name and address, if known, of a past landlord of this tenant.

 AGREE TO ENTER LEASE:

-Collect the appropriate fees and deposits and complete the Request for Tenancy Approval (RFTA) packet that will be provided to you by the prospective tenant.
-The packet will includes a Request for Tenancy Approval (RFTA), W-9, Tax ID, Direct Deposit, Lead Based Paint, and HAP email forms.
+Collect the application fees and complete the Request for Tenancy Approval (RFTA) packet that will be provided to you by the prospective tenant or housing authority.
+The packet will include a Request for Tenancy Approval (RFTA), W-9, Tax ID, Direct Deposit, Lead-Based Paint, and HAP email forms.
 Return packet to EHA.

 DETERMINING RENT AMOUNT: